End of calendar year 2008 – A momentous time period astrologically, sociologically, and most especially, economically.

 Including fabricated gains, Bernie Madoff single handedly robbed investors and the U.S. economy of nearly $65 Billion (yes, with a “B”) dollars when his Ponzi scheme imploded and financially collapsed at the end of 2008.

-A simple saying exists regarding the sign of the Bull and its attachment to the material plane – “Taurus likes their things.”
+In astrology there is a simple saying regarding the sign of the Bull and its attachment to the material plane – “Taurus likes their things.”

 Every sign has good or bad, or said another way, evolved and unevolved leanings or tendencies.
 For those born beneath the sign of the Bull, it mostly boils down to how attached they are to their money and possessions.
 Given their sign rules over the 2nd House of Money and Material Assets, Taureans have a natural affinity to own nice things, along with those born beneath the first of the Earth signs possess a specific knack of inherently knowing the material worth of any given “thing”.
 With that material awareness in mind, it should be no surprise the term “Bullish” is readily used whenever the financial markets are doing well.